Issue: system restore not working Windows 10

 Step 3.
 Click Apply and OK to save changes and restart your computer.

 System Restore does not always help

 As mentioned earlier, system restore works when you want to roll back Windows installation and certain system files, or undo changes after Windows updates or you made a major changes, such as, install a new app.
-But when you want to perform a full system restore or receover individual files, it becomes useless.
+But when you want to perform a full system restore or recover individual files, it becomes useless.

 That's because System Restore is just a snapshot of your Windows system files and installed applications at a specific point in time, which will not include the user-created files and all boot drive(s) required to start Windows.
-Thus, if you want to acheive this goal, the only way is to use a true backup software, such as, AOMEI Backupper Standard.
+Thus, if you want to achieve this goal, the only way is to use true backup software, such as, AOMEI Backupper Standard.

 Backup system in Windows 10 step by step with correct way